call us today

 It is possible to be convicted of this offense even if no people were actually hurt.
 It is also possible to be convicted of using things in a fight that people might not usually consider a “deadly weapon,” for example a small Leatherman or Swiss Army knife or a truck you are driving can all be considered “deadly weapons” under Florida law.

 Being accused of assault with a deadly weapon in Florida can be an awful experience.
 The qualified assault with a deadly weapon defense lawyers of the Galigani Law Firm in Gainesville have about 50 years of combined legal experience and know what it takes to expose any weak links in the prosecution's case to get your charges reduced or dismissed.
-Dean Galigani is Board Certified for professionalism and expertise in Criminal Trial Law and is experienced in all areas of criminal defense, including charges involving an assault with a deadly weapon.

 If you have been arrested or face charges involving an assault with a deadly weapon in Alachua County, Gilchrist County, Columbia County, Baker County, Bradford County, Marion County, Levy County, or Union County, put the many years of experience and criminal defense specialization of the Galigani Law Firm behind your case.
 Your first consultation concerning your Gainesville assault with a deadly weapon case with the Galigani Law Firm is free, so call (352) 375-0812 today to schedule your appointment.